jameswhatcott/constellation-mythology/README.md

 ### Credits and Acknowledgments

 Caleb Francis, Brian Nyamohanga, James Whatcott, and Matthew Williams developed version 0.1 of Constellation Weather.
 Rene Trevino and Slavic Andreev provided significant support.

-## License

-Constellation Weather is licensed under the MIT License.
-See the LICENSE.md file for details.